microsoft/pai/README.md

 ## Get started

-OpenPAI manages computing resources and optimizing for machine learning.
-Through docker technology, the computing hardware are decoupled with software, so that it's easy to run distributed computing, switch with different deep learning frameworks, or run jobs on consistent environments.
+OpenPAI manages computing resources and is optimized for deep learning.
+Through docker technology, the computing hardware are decoupled with software, so that it's easy to run distributed jobs, switch with different deep learning frameworks, or run other kinds of jobs on consistent environments.

 As OpenPAI is a platform, [deploy a cluster](#deploy-a-cluster) is first step before using.
 A single server is also supported to deploy OpenPAI and manage its resource.